-At least three people were killed in crashes and nearly 500 suspected DUI drivers were arrested by CHP over the New Year’s holiday in California, authorities said Thursday.
+At least three people were killed in crashes and nearly 500 suspected DUI drivers were arrested over the New Year’s holiday in California, authorities said Thursday.

 California Highway Patrol officers made 491 DUI arrests during the agency’s New Year’s Day maximum enforcement period, which began 6 p.m.
 Tuesday and ended at 11:59 p.m.
-Wednesday.
+Wednesday, according to CHP.

 “That is the equivalent of removing an impaired driver from the road nearly every four minutes,” CHP tweeted.